cucumber/gherkin/CONTRIBUTING.md

 You'll spend quite a bit of time fiddling with the `.razor` template to make it generate code that is syntactically correct.

-When you get to that stage, `make` will run the acceptance tests, which iterate over all the `.feature` files under `../testdata`, passes them through your `bin/gherkin-generate-tokens` and `bin/gherkin-generate-ast` command-line programs, and compares the output using `diff`.
+When you get to that stage, `make clean acceptance` will run the acceptance tests, which iterate over all the `.feature` files under `../testdata`, passes them through your `bin/gherkin-generate-tokens` and `bin/gherkin-generate-ast` command-line programs, and compares the output using `diff`.